If you have decided to give your baby formula milk, it is important you know how to make up a feed and sterilise bottles safely.

 When your baby is one year old, they can start to drink full fat cow’s milk or a plant based equivalent (however, avoid rice milk until five years).

 The early days with your baby are a great time to get to know each other and bond.
-Feeding your baby responsively supports this.
+Feeding your baby responsively supports this and helps build a close and loving relationship.
 Responsive feeding means:

 - Feeding your baby when they show feeding cues; e.g. when they move their head from side to side or suck on their hands.
 Babies often cry after showing feeding cues so try and feed them before they cry.